paulmars/huffshell/Readme.md

 De-duplication
 ---------------------

-Many people have some form of deduplication on their ZSH history.
-That is a gret feature but will prevent you from getting all of the benifits of alias generation.
-If you are curious and want to see a better picture of your shell usage, here is a zsh configuration which remove deduping and creates a more accurate picture.
+Many people have some form of de-duplication on their ZSH history.
+That is a great feature but will prevent you from getting all of the benefits of alias generation.
+If you are curious and want to see a better picture of your shell usage, here is a zsh configuration which remove de-duping and creates a more accurate picture.

 ```script
 ## Command history configuration